rahimoddin/IsoGrid/README.md

 ## A Google Chrome extention to show the grid overlay to assist UI developer in designing interfaces.

 Shows a responsive grid overlay on top of an existing page.
-Based on the Clarins v3 grid which has a container maximum width, columns with fixed margins (gutters), variable number of columns between layouts, and 3 layouts: "small" (mobile), "medium" (tablet) and "large" (desktop).
+Based on grid which has a container maximum width, columns with fixed margins (gutters), variable number of columns between layouts, and 3 layouts: "small" (mobile), "medium" (tablet) and "large" (desktop).